 Next, you’ll speak with the claims adjuster.
-They will go over the information of the claim and decide how much money should be paid and to whom the money goes to.
+They will go over the information of the claim and decide how much money should be paid and to whom the money goes.
 They manage the case for the insurance company and take steps to settle the matter.
-Some work with photos, and others need to physically see the vehicle.
+Some work with photos and others need to physically see the vehicle.
 If the vehicle needs to be totaled, you’ll find out through them.

 Not sure if you should file?
-Read our guide of understanding when to file and when not to file an insurance claim.
+Read our guide to understanding when to file and when not to file an insurance claim.